Flight Crew SOP

 1. Stalls, Overspeeds, Violations:

 • Stalls, overspeeds, and >250kts below 10,000 ft.
 MSL violations may lead to PIREP rejection, based on severity and/or duration.
+Exemptions to this must be documented and a reason given, reasons for exemptions are to include but not limited to:

 Fuel Guidelines: